Inductive Biases for Deep Learning of Higher-Level Cognition: Inductive biases based on higher-level cognition as a path towards systems that generalize better OOD

-For type-2 changes (due to interventions), we automatically get locality, since by virtue of being localized in time and space, actions can only affect very few variables, with most other effects being consequences of the initial intervention.
-This sparsity of change is a strong assumption which can put pressure on the learning process to discover high-level representations which have that property.
+For system-2 distributional changes (due to interventions), we automatically get locality of the source of changes (which start at one or a few nodes of the causal graph).
+This is a plausible assumption since, by virtue of being localized in time and space, actions can only directly affect very few high-level variables, with other effects (on downstream variables) being consequences of the initial intervention.
+This sparsity of sources of change is a strong assumption which can put pressure on the learning process to discover high-level representations which have that property.
 Here, we are assuming that the learner has to jointly discover these high-level representations (i.e. how they relate to low-level observations and low-level actions) as well as how the high-level variables relate to each other via causal mechanisms.